 • Zoning and environmental regulations.
 If the business has a physical location, make sure it complies with any environmental requirements and zoning laws.

 • Organizational chart.
 A business’s organizational chart can provide a picture of the chain of command, workflow and how information is communicated from management to team members.
-Do some members of management have too many direct reports to handle effectively?
 Are certain levels of the organization bloated while others are stretched thin?
 Who has accountability for sales, business development, financial reporting and other critical business functions?

 • Legal issues.
 Look into any threatened or pending litigation involving the business or current business owner.